 You might need a physical therapist or a chiropractor to show you how to apply it the first time, but after that, you can wear it for up to five days straight before you need to change it again.

-5. Or DIY a tank top to make a no-sew belly band.
+5. Maternity Hacks 101: DIY a tank top to make a no-sew belly band.

-6. Stash plastic bags full of snacks like pretzels or nuts in your purse and car.
+6. Stash snacks like pretzels or nuts in your purse and car.

-7. Make a “padsicle” to help with postpartum pain.
+7. Maternity Hacks 101: Make a “padsicle” to help with postpartum pain.

 8. Use hair bands to hold your jeans together until you can’t.

 Some women can rock the hair band in their jeans their whole pregnancy.
-I did it through the second trimester and it was magic.
-But then I needed to get more aggressive. . .
+Even if it only works through the second trimester, that’s an extra three months’ worth of maternity clothes you don’t need to buy or wear.
+But then I needed to get more aggressive …

-9. And then cut out the front pockets so you can keep wearing your jeans.
+9. Maternity Hacks 101: And then cut out the front pockets so you can keep wearing your jeans.

 10. Stock up on ginger beer to relieve nausea.